 Everyone approaches money in a way that makes sense to him or her.
 That leads some kids (and parents) to struggle in one area when it comes to money.

 We recommend every child understand his or her Money Personalities.
 There is a scientific, confidential online assessment made just for kids aged 5-18 to determine their natural bent towards money management.
-Identifying their strengths and weaknesses now – before credit cards, student loans, and Amazon Prime – is priceless.
-Here’s the link to figure that out.
+Identifying their strengths and weaknesses now – before credit cards, student loans, and Amazon Prime – is priceless So, figure that out.

 The main areas to focus on with your child are the 3 S’s: save, spend, and share.
 If you teach them how to get their arms around each of these, they’ll be giant leaps ahead of most kids and adults when they leave home.

-At our house, our youngest son, Cade, is a Spender.
-He doesn’t save.
-It truly is like money burns a hole in his pocket.
-Saving doesn’t come naturally to him, but that is okay.
-Scott and I are Spenders too.
+At our house, our middle daughter, Kambry, is a Spender.
+She doesn’t save.
+It truly is like money burns a hole in her pocket.
+She would rather buy 20 items at the Dollar Tree than save the $20 and get a nicer toy from Target.
+Saving doesn’t come naturally to her, but that’s ok!
+I’m a Spender too.

 Make sure your spouse knows about the problem areas you’re working on so you can both help teach your kids about money.